pyfusion/pyfusion/documentation/ref/config.rst

 Loading config files
 --------------------
-When pyfusion is imported, will load the default configuration file provided in the source code followed by your custom configuration file in ``$HOME/.pyfusion/pyfusion.cfg``, if it exists.
+When pyfusion is imported, will load the default configuration file provided in the source code (that is in the pyfusion directory) followed by your custom configuration file, in ``$HOME/.pyfusion/pyfusion.cfg``, if it exists. and finally files pointed to by the environment variable PYFUSION_CONFIG_FILE if they exist.
+This allows temporarily overriding config variables.

 Additional config files can be loaded with ``pyfusion.read_config()``::